charifmahmoudi/getstructure-particle/README.md

 ## About

 This library serves as a wrapper for the [MQTT library](https://github.com/hirotakaster/MQTT) for the integration with [Losant](https://www.losant.com/) Broker.
-It offers simplified methodes and an Device object to comunicate with [Losant](https://www.losant.com/)
+It offers simplified methods and an Device object to communicate with [Losant](https://www.losant.com/)

 ## Getting started
-A [getting started](https://www.hackster.io/charifmahmoudi/ez-device-lib-to-connect-particle-board-to-structure-0e624d) tutorial is availible at [Hackster.io](https://www.hackster.io/)
+A [getting started](https://www.hackster.io/charifmahmoudi/ez-device-lib-to-connect-particle-board-to-structure-0e624d) tutorial is available at [Hackster.io](https://www.hackster.io/)

 [https://www.hackster.io/charifmahmoudi/ez-device-lib-to-connect-particle-board-to-structure-0e624d](https://www.hackster.io/charifmahmoudi/ez-device-lib-to-connect-particle-board-to-structure-0e624d)